Awell05/ReadMe-Generator-with-Inquirer/README.md

-# Itsy Bitsy Spider
+# ReadMe-Generator

   ## Description

-  site design to search your favorite spiders
+  This app allows the user to generate a readMe from the terminal.

   ## Table of Contents